Silsen2/LocalAudioShare/README.md

-Share audio of your computer:
+Share audio of your computer on your local network:

 About the host:
 On linux use pulseAudio or similar for changing the capturing source.